-- 3.23 The major works to improve the A14 between the Huntingdon and Cambridge north of Papworth Everard are ongoing.
-Significant sections of the new A14 have now opened but there are still road closures and diversions in place that are updated and change depending upon road works. - 3.24 These diversions have significantly affected traffic in the Papworth Everard area and along the A428 corridor.
+- 3.24 The major works to improve the A14 between the Huntingdon and Cambridge north of Papworth Everard have now been substantially completed, with finishing works currently ongoing. - 3.25 The works along the A14 necessitated the creation of a variety of local traffic diversions for the duration of the works.
+These diversions have significantly affected traffic in the Papworth Everard area and along the A428 corridor.
 One key diversion takes traffic from the A14 north of Cambridge via the A428 and the A1198 Papworth Everard bypass.
-These diversions continue to impact on local traffic.
-It is likely that even when there are no diversions in place, many drivers will still choose to use the diversion routes for a significant period.
-It is therefore expected that it will be some time after the works are complete before traffic will settle into an equilibrium with less queues and delays local to Papworth Everard. - 3.25 For these reasons, no baseline traffic counts were undertaken for this assessment.
+It is expected that sometime after the works are fully completed, traffic will settle into an amended equilibrium with less queues and delays local to Papworth Everard. - 3.26 For these reasons, no baseline traffic counts were undertaken for this assessment.
 An analysis has been carried out to estimate expected generated traffic, including an assignment based on Census travel to work data.
 Some conclusions are drawn regarding likely impacts based upon the site visit during the morning peak period described above, but these have been made based on the existing traffic conditions which are not typical of future, longer term traffic.